neurocom/street-fighter/quanta/email_receiver_quantum.md

 - Responsible for fetching incoming emails from the mail servers.
 - Uses industry standard protocols like IMAP or POP3 to retrieve emails securely.
 - Since we anticipate a high volume of emails, we integrate a message queue system (e.g., RabbitMQ, Apache Kafka) between the Mail Receiver and Mail Filtering component.
-- We have chosen to implement the Mail Receiver as a microservice because it involves continuous monitoring of email servers, which may require long-running processes and better control over resource management.
 - A database will be used to store authentication-related data and email information.
+- The Mail Receiver will be implemented as a microservice because it involves continuous monitoring of email servers, which may require long-running processes and better control over resource management.

 ### Mail Filtering
 - Monitors the mail queue for new email messages fetched by the Mail Receiver.